Where Climate & Culture Meet

 Canoe Ridge Vineyard

 Located near a bend in the Yakima River in Benton City, Washington—some 20 miles west of Kennewick––Skyfall gets its name from the car-sized boulders scattered across the land that look as if they fell from the sky.
-These boulders are remnants of the great Missoula Floods, which gave the land its sand-laced silt loam soil full of granite deposits, making the vineyard a choice location to grow some premium wine grapes.
-Cabernet Sauvignon, Pinot Gris, Merlot, and Chardonnay all make a happy home here, but we know the secret of Skyfall is its Malbec and Dolcetto.
+These boulders are remnants of the great Missoula Floods, which gave the land its sand-laced silt loam soil full of granite deposits.
+Due to this, the vineyard was made a choice location to grow some premium wine grapes.
+We know that Cabernet Sauvignon, Pinot Gris, Merlot, and Chardonnay make a happy home here.
+However, the secret of Skyfall is its Malbec and its Dolcetto.

 Situated between the Yakima River and the slope of Red Mountain (and in the Red Mountain AVA) lies Quintessence Vineyard, one of the great secret plots of prime vineyard land in the AVA (though word has certainly gotten out, so, it’s not so much a secret anymore.)
 Farmed by the Shaws of Shaw Vineyards, the 323-acre Quintessence is home to a variety of loamy soils, and the majority of grapes planted are Merlot, Malbec, Cabernet Sauvignon.
 We source Petit Verdot from this coveted site.

 The Canyon Vineyard Ranch is home to cherry orchards, apple orchards, and 315 acres of pristine wine grapes nestled among the rolling hills and varied microclimates of the Yakima Valley AVA.
 The climate and sandy loam soils at the Ranch make it ideal for growing Chardonnay, Pinot Gris, Syrah, and Merlot.
 It is also ideal for growing Malbec and Carménère.
 As a matter of fact, these last two varieties are the ones we hang our hats on.